orlp/devector/readme.md

         iterator insert(const_iterator position, InputIterator first, InputIterator last);

 All these operations have the same semantics as `std::vector`, except for the iterators/references that get invalidated by these operations.
-If `position - begin() < size() / 2` then the old elements are moved towards the front, otherwise they're moved towards the back.
-If the old elements are moved towards the front then only the iterators/references after the insertion point remain valid (including the past-the-end iterator).
-Vice versa, if the old elements are moved towards the back then only the iterators/references before the insertion point remain valid.
+If `position - begin() < size() / 2` then only the iterators/references after the insertion point remain valid (including the past-the-end iterator).
+Otherwise only the iterators/references before the insertion point remain valid.

     iterator erase(const_iterator position);